Ross Stefan

-Early Years, 1934 - 1955
+Early years, 1934–1955

-Ross L. Stefan was born in Milwaukee, Wisconsin on June 13, 1934, to mother Ivah, and Father Edward J. Stefan.
+Ross L. Stefan was born in Milwaukee, Wisconsin on June 13, 1934, to mother Ivah, and father Edward J. Stefan.

-In the Summer of 1948, he was awarded first prize in an art contest sponsored by the Milwaukee Journal.
+In the summer of 1948 he was awarded first prize in an art contest sponsored by the Milwaukee Journal.
 Stefan was enamored with the American West and with his father made a two-week trip to the Seven Dash guest ranch at Dragoon, Arizona an hour east of Tucson.
 The Arizona Daily Star featured the first of many profiles on the young artist on February 1, 1948.
-Noting that, “Western theme is favorite of 13-year-Old Ross Stefan.”
+Noting that, "Western theme is favorite of 13-year-Old Ross Stefan."

 Returning home to Wisconsin, Stefan began experimenting with oil paints.
 He was a winner of a Wisconsin calendar illustration contest but that year he developed severe respiratory health issues which landed him in the hospital.
 Needing a warmer climate and inspired by Southern Arizona landscapes his family moved to Tucson, Arizona.

-Stefan reflected in 1950, “I was a sickly child and was forced to spend much time in bed.
+Stefan reflected in 1950, "I was a sickly child and was forced to spend much time in bed.
 I had to amuse myself and chose painting as the best way.
 Probably the comic books, western stories, and the western movies have exerted more influence on my work than anything else ...
 I’d been wanting them to move ever since I can remember.
-Both my mother and I needed a better climate, but as far as I’m concerned there’s just no place else to live.”
+Both my mother and I needed a better climate, but as far as I’m concerned there’s just no place else to live."

-In Tucson, the family lived at 3237 East Bellevue and 543 East Mabel.
+In Tucson the family lived at 3237 East Bellevue and 543 East Mabel.
 He enrolled at Catalina junior high school and continued his art.
+He sold handmade comic books to fellow students for a dime apiece.
 His first licensing deal was a greeting card series of reproductions of pastels published nationally and he began working on a book with reproductions of his paintings.

 In January 1949 Tucson's Porter's Department Store hosted the first exhibition of Stefans's work.
-During this period the young Stefan began public demonstrations of his ability and he donated one of his paintings, “It’s a Boy,” to the YMCA for installation in the lobby of their new building.
-The painting was produced when he was 13 and entered into the Milwaukee Journal's state-wide high school contest of 2000 entries and was reproduced in color by the paper over the May and Jude 1949 newspaper calendar.
+During this period the young Stefan began public demonstrations of his ability and he donated one of his paintings, "It’s a Boy", to the YMCA for installation in the lobby of their new building.
+The painting was produced when he was 13 and entered into the Milwaukee Journal's state-wide high school contest of 2000 entries and was reproduced in color by the paper over the May and June 1949 newspaper calendar.